 - Room Changes—Room changes are permitted after October 15.
 However, the student may change a residence hall room assignment only with prior written authorization.
 Unauthorized room or residence hall changes or failure to move out of a room at the designated time may result in a charge of $200 and/or disciplinary action being levied against all parties involved in the room change(s).

 - Room Care—The student is responsible for cleaning his or her own room, suite, or apartment, for removing waste materials regularly, and for maintaining sanitation and safety conditions acceptable to the College.
 Furniture may not be removed from rooms and communal areas to which it has been allocated.
 A $100 fine and disciplinary action will automatically result for students who fail to return furniture to its rightful location when asked and for those who take furniture outside of its assigned building.
-Unauthorized painting or altering of the condition of rooms will result in charges to restore the room to its original condition at the end of the year or at an earlier time as determined by the Dean of Students Office.
-Lofts must be constructed only with the prior approval of the associate dean for housing in specifically designated residence halls to ensure that they do not pose a threat to safety.
+Unauthorized painting or altering of the condition of rooms will result in charges to restore the room to its original condition at the end of the year or at an earlier time as determined by the Physical Plant Department and/or the Office of Campus Life.
+Lofts are permitted only with the use of College-provided furniture, to the manufacturer's specifications.
 It is expected the student will return the room to the College in “broom clean” condition, free of any debris.
 Violators will be fined.

-- Damage in Residence Hall Rooms and in Residence Hall Common Areas—Liability for damage or loss of College property located within individual residence hall rooms lies with the resident(s) of the room.
+- Damage in Residence Hall Rooms and in Residence Hall Common Areas—Liability for damage or loss of College property located within individual residence hall rooms or included on your room contract card (e.g., room number sign or white board) lies with the resident(s) of the room.

-When damage or loss of College property occurs in residence hall common areas (e.g., lounges, hallways, lobbies, bathrooms, etc.), the dean’s office staff makes every effort to identify the individuals responsible and to bill them.
-In cases where the dean’s office determines that responsibility lies with the residents of a specific section of a residence hall, those students will be billed.
+When damage or loss of College property occurs in residence hall common areas, unless noted on your contract card (e.g., lounges, hallways, lobbies, bathrooms, etc.), the Office of Campus Life makes every effort to identify the individuals responsible and to bill them.
+In cases where the Office of Campus Life determines that responsibility lies with the residents of a specific section of a residence hall, those students will be billed.
 When the individuals responsible for damage or loss of College property cannot be identified, the cost of repair or replacement is assigned to occupants of the residence hall.
-At the end of each semester, Residential Life, in cooperation with the Physical Plant Department, determines the cost of all unidentified damage and loss of College property and bills the residents of each residence hall on a pro rata basis.
+At the end of each semester, the Office of Campus Life, in cooperation with the Physical Plant Department, determines the cost of all unidentified damage and loss of College property and bills the residents of each residence hall on a pro rata basis.
 Any conflicts regarding assignment of responsibility may be directed to the Conduct Board.

 - Check-out—The student agrees to follow the proper check-out procedure when vacating the premises, which includes a mandatory check-out with a member of the residential life staff, removing waste and debris, and leaving the room in acceptable, clean condition.
 Should extra cleaning be required, a service charge and fine will be assessed to the student.
 Any items left in a room after a student has vacated that room will be discarded.
 Failure to check out properly could result in fines and loss of room for the following year.